BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

   - Simple chat functionality
   - Colyseus monitor and loadtest for serverside
 3. Contains a [config.ts](https://github.com/BabylonJSGames/BabylonJS-Platformer-Game-Prototype/blob/master/client/src/Config.ts) file used for chaning important parameters
-4. Posibility to import your own level from blender
+4. A guide on how to create your own level and import it to Babylon from blender.
 5. Examples for how to setup webpack.xxx.js, tsconfig.json and package.json files
 6. An easy guilde on how to deploy the game locally and to netlify and heroku

 What this project does not include:
 1. Client-side Liner interplation(LERP) funcitonality
-2. BabylonJS NullEngine on server side for collision
+2. BabylonJS NullEngine on server side for collision detection
+  - Used to prevent clients from cheating
-3. A Lobby
+4. A Lobby
-4. Leader scoreboard
+5. Leader scoreboard
-5. Login authentication
+6. Login authentication

 ## Setup locally
 1. Download and install [Nodejs](https://nodejs.org/en/) if you haven't already.